bankiru/nginx-metrix/README.md

 Nginx Metrix
 ============

-Nginx metrics written on lua and works with nginx-lua-module
+Nginx metrics written on lua and works on top of nginx-lua-module

 Usage
 -----